xma711/notebook/security/buffer_overflow/README.md

 By hijacking the ret_address, we tricked the foo() function to return control to the instruction at the ret_address.

-If the ret_address is a simple instruction (like mov sth), it will simply execute the instruction, and the next instruction in the memory, until it hits the instruction "ret".
+If the ret_address is a simple instruction (like mov something), it will simply execute the instruction, and the next instruction in the memory, until it hits the instruction "ret".
 When the 'ret' instruction is executed, like any function, it will return the control of the stack to the instruction right before the current stack frame.